A Connecticut Nonprofit Organization dedicated to helping our first responders and veterans.

 20190721_182453.jpg

-Christopher McKee, Vice President
+Christopher McKee, Board President

 Christopher M. McKee retired from over twenty-eight years of law enforcement service, most recently as Captain for the Town of Suffield, Connecticut Police Department, having been appointed in October 2016.
 Prior to this appointment, Christopher M. McKee served as a Police Lieutenant with twenty-four (24) years of service with the Windsor, Connecticut Police Department, serving a jurisdiction of over 29,000 residents.